cryptoshepherd/bitcoin-node/README.md

 # Connect Your Device to Spectre (Trezor/Ledger)

-IMPORTANT: For convinience, we want to connect to Spectre instance remotely but having our hardwere wallet phisically linked to our laptop/pc (We want to use our Spectre from anywhere)
+For convinience, we want to connect to Spectre instance remotely but having our hardwere wallet phisically linked to our laptop/pc (We want to use our Spectre from anywhere)

 If you are going to link your device to Spectre from a Linux machine, we need to set a few things up.